The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 These charges prosecute individuals who counterfeit or forge items.
 You do not have to forge or counterfeit the item yourself to face PC 475 charges.
 This charge only applies to those who possess fraudulent items.

-Legal Penalties Associated with PC 475
+Legal Penalties Associated With PC 475

 Individuals can face either misdemeanor or felony charges for a PC 475 violation.
 PC 475 is a “wobbler” charge.
 Prosecutors look at an individual’s criminal record when deciding how to prosecute the possession of counterfeit items.
 They also consider the facts of the current crime.